History

 Grey and Maroon are twin colours of the College since its inception in 1905.
 The College monogram, stationery, flags, crockery and magazines have traditionally been carrying the maroon and grey colours.
 The two colours have a special symbolic value:-

+* | Grey | First and foremost grey colour was the predominant colour in the war and tribal flag of the Holy Prophet Muhammad (Peace Be Upon Him).
 As such it symbolises a struggle for a just cause, grey, a balanced mix of black and white perfectly represent the essence of Islam, i.e., balance moderation and equality.
 Grey colour has also been universally associated with learning and wisdom, hence the term 'grey-coats' became popular for students of well-known schools in Europe.
 Grey colour also means experience (especially if it appears in the hair).
-Students of Staff Courses attain priceless experience in the art of warfare here.
+Students of Staff Courses attain priceless experience in the art of warfare here. |

-Maroon colour symbolizes the material heritage and traditions of the region in which the staff college is located.
+* | Maroon | Maroon colour symbolizes the material heritage and traditions of the region in which the staff college is located.
 Balochistan, the land of the warriors and horsemen.
 For centuries the arid plains and mountains of this region have provided the canvass upon which countless tales of heroism and honour were written.
 The Baloch Charge was famous for its rapidity and brute efficiency.
 KAI KAI BALOCH was the battles cry.
 The brave tribesmen would die willingly to preserve the honour of their tribe.
-Their bodies would be bathed in their own blood, which would dry up and take on the maroon hue
+Their bodies would be bathed in their own blood, which would dry up and take on the maroon hue |

 No comments: